Skip to main content

 The Role of SLPs in Education and Healthcare

-A speech-language pathologist working in an educational setting, such as an elementary school, will typically focus on the pediatric population.
-As a result, the SLP in an education setting may have a primary role in helping develop a child’s speech and language to encourage academic learning while also fostering the social aspects of communication.
+Speech-language pathologists may provide direct client care or teach the principles of clinical practice to students and clinicians in educational settings.
+An SLP working in an educational setting, such as an elementary school, will typically focus on the pediatric population.
+As a result, the SLP in an education setting may have a primary role in helping develop a child’s speech and language to encourage academic learning, while also fostering the social aspects of communication.

 In healthcare settings, speech-language pathologists focus on responsibilities such as preventive wellness, screening, patient advocacy, and the differential diagnosis of communication and swallowing disorders.
 Examples of day-to-day activities for SLPs in clinical practice include: